singer-io/getting-started/docs/CONTRIBUTING.md

 ## How to handle child streams
 If there are child streams, this means that they rely on some piece of information from a corresponding parent.
-To handle this, the tap must grab parent ids in child stream sync function
+To handle this, the tap must grab parent ids in child stream sync function.

 (see [here][adroll-streams] in the ClientStream sync method)